austene/node101-vstda-api/README.md

 # node101-vstda-api

 ## Purpose of Program
-Uses node to create a logger for GET requests and also expose an endpoint on the server via /logs retrieve the latest log data from the web.
+Uses nodejs and express to create a RESTful API contract.
+Handles GET, POST, and DELETE requests.
 ## Setup

 ### Clone